CHILDREN’S MINISTRY & YOUTH MINISTRY

 What to Expect…

-• We provide an unstaffed nursery, which is available for families of toddlers and babies to use from 10:50 am (10 minutes before service begins) until the end of the service.
-Our nursery has comfortable seating, baby swings, wipes, age-appropriate toys, books, and a device for viewing the service virtually.
+- We provide an unstaffed nursery, which is available for families of toddlers and babies to use from 10:50 am (10 minutes before service begins) until the end of the service.
+Our nursery has comfortable seating, baby swings, wipes, age-appropriate toys, and books.
 The nursery is located closer to the Sanctuary/Worship Space than the other classrooms.

 Middle and High School